Skip advert

 Prices, specs and rivals

-The Supra is available in a single Pro grade as both four- and six-cylinder models.
-The base 2.0 Pro will set you back £50,545, making it significantly more expensive than the GR86; Toyota's smaller coupe was priced at £32,495 when a second batch of cars was offered to UK buyers this year.
-GR Supra 3.0 Pro models cost £58,580, which puts it right in the thick of rivals such as the Alpine A110 and Porsche 718 Cayman S.
+The Supra is currently unavailable to order in the UK.
+When it was, it was offered in a single Pro grade in both four- and six-cylinder forms.
+The base 2.0 Pro was £50,545, making it significantly more expensive than the GR86 (Toyota's smaller coupe was priced at £32,495).
+The GR Supra 3.0 Pro cost £58,580, putting it right in the thick of rivals such as the Alpine A110 and Porsche 718 Cayman S.

 Advertisement - Article continues below